As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 9. There are only 3 or 4 new gondoliers each year

-You need a professional licence to become a gondolier.
+Venice is well known for its gondolas.
+But, did you know that you need a professional licence to become a gondolier.
 After centuries where the profession was handed down from father to son, there is now a gondolier course.

 However only about 3 or 4 new licences are granted each year.
 The course involves 400 hours of training to learn the skills needed and an apprenticeship with a gondolier.
 Candidates must also study and take an exam on Venetian history and landmarks.